 Implementing awareness training sessions, enabling real time reporting, adopting strong authentication practices as well as taking effective off-boarding measures are all great steps to combat and halt cross-functional insider threats.

-💡 Better insider threat protection to the top of the cloud in G Suite and Chrome environments
+💡 Better insider threat protection to the top of the cloud in Google Workspace and Chrome environments

-GAT is the ultimate tool to identify and address insider threats in G Suite and Chrome environments.
+GAT is the ultimate tool to identify and address insider threats in Google Workspace and Chrome environments.
 Get in touch with our team today to learn more about how GAT can help your business here.